proto-zyj/UCLA-MAE/README.md

 # UCLA-MAE
-all materials regarding coding in UCLA-MAE
+This is a repository for storing all codes-relative materials in UCLA MAE.